TTK4130/ttk4130.github.io/docs/animation.rst

 Many of you are already familiar with the Matplotlib library.
 Inspired by Matlab's plotting library, Matplotlib offers many useful easy-to-use functions for plotting and visualizing data.
 While library was made with data visualization in mind, it also supports a rudamentary framework for plotting and animating in 3D.
-In this section we'll go through a basic example of a 3D pendulum with air resistance.
+In this section we'll go through a basic example of a 3D pendulum with damping.
 For a more comprehensice introduction to Matplotlib.animation, take a look at the `official documentation <https://matplotlib.org/stable/users/explain/animations/animations.html#animations-using-matplotlib>`_.

 Example: Pendulum